jens-limbach/SSv2-extensibility-workshop/README.md

 - The second cloud function will contain the data stream necessary to feed the "custom key metrics" on the account overview

 1. **Edit Your Manifest File:**
-- Open the "btp-microservice" folder and edit the "manifest.yaml" file with your initials.
+- Open the "btp-microservice" folder and edit the "manifest.yaml" file again substituting "JL" with your own initials in this line: 'name: myservice-jl'

 2. **Deploy Microservice:**
 - Use `cd` to navigate to the folder and deploy with `cf push`.

 3. **Configure in Sales & Service Cloud:**
 - Follow live instructions or refer to additional tutorials for custom business logic and key metrics setup.
+- For custom logic you can follow from step 3 onwards in this [tutorial](https://github.com/joek/async-sample).
+- For the “custom key metrics” part: Go to Admin Settings, create a communication system, provide the hostname of your microservice in the outbound configuration, create a custom key metric and provide the “customPieChart” endpoint of your microservice as a path.

 ## Part 3: Deploying the Mashup-Sample Website

 1. **Prepare and Deploy:**
-- Open the folder “btp-mashup-sample” and deploy using `cf push`.
+- Use `cd` to navigate to the folder “btp-mashup-sample” and deploy using `cf push`.

 2. **Configure Mashup:**
-- Embed the resulting URL and configure mashup parameters.
+- Create a new mashup, add the URL given after the deployment and add mashup parameters "param1" and "param2".

 3. **Binding Parameters:**
-- Bind system and object variables in the mashup configuration.
+- You can either bind system variables in the mashup configuration (like logged user) or object variables during the UI adaptation (like account ID).
+- Assumption: You know how to create new tabs in the adaptation mode and add mashups there.

 ## Additional Resources

-- For building a full CAP application, refer to this [tutorial](https://github.com/SAP-samples/sales-and-service-cloud-extensions/tree/main/CustomServiceBasicCAPSample).
+- We plan to add more links to sources regarding the upcoming custom services feature and also on how to develop full CAP applications here.

 ## Contact

-Cheers, Jens
+jens.limbach@sap.com